binaryai/sdk/README.md

 a simple client to upload file and get analysis result.
 It also works as a demo on calling BinaryAI's GraphQL API directly.

-To use SDK, you need a valid credentials.
+To use SDK, you need a valid credential.
 Read [BinaryAI docs](https://www.binaryai.cn/doc/) about detailed instructions.

 ## Dependency

 Python >= 3.9

-## Download and installation
+## Download and install

 ```bash
 python3 -m pip install binaryai